brittyazel/DevTool/README.md

 ---

 ## Credits:
-DevTool is a fork of the amazing [*ViragDevTool*](https://github.com/varren/ViragDevTool) addon started by Varren/Virag for World of Warcraft: Battle for Azeroth and prior.
+DevTool is a continuation of the amazing [*ViragDevTool*](https://github.com/varren/ViragDevTool) addon started by Varren/Virag for World of Warcraft: Battle for Azeroth and prior.
 All credit for the idea and the work done prior to 2021 should go to him, accordingly.